-Due to the regional mission scenario data over the Brazilian rain forest are not available and the, the sigma nought evolution have not been computed
+Due to the regional mission scenario data over the Brazilian rain forest are not available.
+For that reason no update has been done to the sigma nought evolution time series.

-For the time series since the beginning of the mission please refer to the Scatterometer cyclic report cycle 86.
+For the time series since the beginning of the mission until June 2003 please refer to the Scatter-ometer cyclic report cycle 86.